|

 animal appeared from inside this bird with a long

-metal stick that made a pang sound.
+stick that made a pang sound.
 He ran as

 fast as his legs could carry him.
 He just had to

-make it to the entrance to the woods and some
+make it to the entrance to

 how he felt he would be safe.
 He had his beloved

-who would be waiting for him with a lick and his babies
+who would be waiting for him with a lick and his

 who greeted him by pouncing all over him.
 He had to